gretor0231/UNM-mobile-app/README.md

 Test accounts: Any google accounts can join this App.

-Bio on the developer: A UNM school master of computer science department student with low GPA.
+Bio on the developer: A UNM school master of computer science department student.

 Contact information: gretor0231@gmail.com